doolanshire/Combat-Models/beall/README.md

 # Beall's Naval Combat Model

 A Python implementation of the combat model created by Thomas Reagan Beall in 1990.
-This is a Python 3.6 (and OOP-structured) version of Beall's original program, written in Fortran77.
+This is a Python 3.6 (and OOP-structured) version of Beall's original program, written in Fortran77, which I have also included in a separate file for completeness.

 Refer to Beall's original thesis [here](https://calhoun.nps.edu/handle/10945/34842).